liviux/k8s-cluster-oci-rpi4/README.md

 ## Requirements

 -   An OCI account, which you can obtain from [oracle.com/cloud](https://www.oracle.com/cloud/).
 If you have an existing account, ensure you don't have any resources provisioned (even for other users or compartments), as this tutorial will utilize all the free-tier resources.
 Be cautious when selecting a region, as popular regions might not have sufficient resources.
-Choose a region with enough available ARM instances.
-If Terraform gets stuck during the final steps, check **OCI > Compute > Instance Pools** > select your instance pool > **Work requests**.
+Choose a region with enough available ARM instances (unfortunately I have no idea how to do that).
+If OpenTofu gets stuck during the final steps, check **OCI > Compute > Instance Pools** > select your instance pool > **Work requests**.
 If you see a "Failure" status, examine the log file.
 An "Out of host capacity" error means you'll need to wait, potentially for days, until resources are freed.
 You can use a script from [here](https://github.com/hitrov/oci-arm-host-capacity) to attempt instance creation until resources become available.
 Once successful, quickly delete the created resources in your OCI console and then run the Terraform scripts.
+Another way to do it is by switching to Pay-as-you-Go model, but if you are not careful you can incur costs.
+This tutorial should use only Always-Free resources.
 -   I used Windows 11 with WSL2 running Ubuntu 20.04, but any Linux machine should work.
--   Terraform installed (tested with v1.4.6 and OCI provider v4.120.0).
-Instructions can be found [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+-   OpenTofu installed (tested with v1.10.4 and OCI provider v6.21.0).
+Instructions can be found [here](https://opentofu.org/docs/intro/install/).

 ## Preparing